Idea-Maker-Agency/wplite/docs/components/container/README.md

 # Container

-A reusable HTML container element to standardize basic section container rendering, improve maintainability, and ensure consistent styling and functionality across the project.
+A reusable HTML container element to standardize rendering, improve maintainability, and ensure consistent styling and functionality across the project.

 ## Usage